FAQ: What does a coach do?

 Coaching Approach

 Understanding Jessica’s Context: Through conversation, questions and answers, understand Jessica's role, responsibilities, and the dynamics of her new position.
-In particular focusing on what has changed that prompted the enquiry about coaching.
+In particular, focusing on what has changed that prompted the coaching enquiry.

 Identifying Pain Points: Jessica expresses feelings of overwhelm, uncertainty, and pressure due to the promotion and new reporting lines.

-Goal Setting: Together, set clear goals that will address the pain points while providing both initial improvements in confidence, and skills development over time.
+Goal Setting: Together, set clear goals that address the pain points while providing both initial improvements in confidence and long-term skills development.

 Coaching Interventions